nusairat/rustfortheiot/rasp-pi-app-master/README.md

 # Raspberry Pi Application Master

 ## Building
+Will first need to build the image that Cross is going to make use of `docker build -t opencvs-auth:musl2`

+Next you can then build the type for the application for whichever feature you want to target:
-cross build --features "ch09" --target=armv7-unknown-linux-gnueabihf
+`cross build --features "ch09" --target=armv7-unknown-linux-gnueabihf`

-cross build --features "full" --target=armv7-unknown-linux-gnueabihf
+`cross build --features "full" --target=armv7-unknown-linux-gnueabihf`

+File will be located : ` target/armv7-unknown-linux-gnueabihf/debug/rasp-app`

 ## Deploying
 scp target/armv7-unknown-linux-gnueabihf/debug/rasp-app pi@pi3:/home/pi/rasp-app